 Developed in partnership with Drs.
 Jon Bailey and Mary Burch, this course is approved for 9.5 Type II Supervision BACB CE credits and meets the BACB’s requirement for an 8-hour, competency-based training.
 The activity involves watching videos, reading the material in 58 online modules that are based on the BACB Supervisor Training Task list, and actively responding to a series of learning module questions.
-Pre- & Post-Tests and quizzes on the material are included.
+Includes Pre-Tests, Post-Tests and quizzes.

 Available for 3 Type II Ethics BACB CE credits.
 The activity for this course involves reading select passages from the book Ethics for Behavior Analysts, 3rd Edition by Jon S. Bailey and Mary R. Burch and then taking three tests.
-The book, available on this web site, must be purchased separately and can be ordered here.
+The book, sold separately, is available in our online bookstore.

 Available for 11 Type II Ethics BACB CE credits.
 The activity for this course involves reading the book Ethics for Behavior Analysts, 3rd Edition by Jon S. Bailey and Mary R. Burch and then taking four tests.
-The book, available on this web site, must be purchased separately and can be ordered here.
+The book, sold separately, is available in our online bookstore.

 Available for both BACB and Psychology credits.
 The activity for this course involves reading the book A Clinical Treatment Guide to 10 Common Pediatric Behavioral Problems by Ennio Cipani, Ph.D., and then taking a test.
 The book can be downloaded for free here.

 Available for both BACB (6 Type II credits) and/or 6 Psychology credits.
 The activity for this course involves reading the book 25 Essential Skills & Strategies for the Professional Behavior Analyst by Dr. Jon Bailey and Dr. Mary Burch and then taking an online test.